 Thais date the founding of their nation to the 13th century.
 According to tradition, in 1238, Thai chieftains overthrew their Khmer overlords at Sukhothai and established a Thai kingdom.
 After its decline, a new Thai kingdom emerged in 1350 on the Chao Praya river.
 At the same time, there was an equally important Tai kingdom of Lanna, centered in Chiang Mai, which rivaled Sukothai and Ayutthaya for centuries, and which defines northern Thai identity to this day.
 Theravada Buddhism took hold in the country in the Sukothai period.

 Although nominally a constitutional monarchy, Thailand was ruled by a series of military governments interspersed with brief periods of democracy until the 1992 elections.
-Since then, Thailand has been a functioning democracy with constitutional changes of government.
+Since then, Thailand has been a functioning democracy with constitutional changes of government but has experienced several rounds of political turmoil, including a military coup in 2006, followed by large-scale street protests by competing political factions in 2008, 2009 and 2010.

 The typical school year runs from May through March.
 Six years of free education is provided.
 Secondary education lasts six years.
 Only a minority continue with secondary school.